 Jou created a masterpiece of sacred text art in his 1928 hand-printed edition of The Gospel According to Saint Matthew in the 17th century French translation of Louis-Isaac Lemaistre de Sacy.
 He hand carved 30 full-page wood engravings to illustrate L'Evangile selon Saint Matthieu in a style similar to his Stations of the Cross prints.
 He created another 28 decorated chapter headings and 28 end-of-text embellishments, recalling medieval illuminated manuscripts.
 Every page and block of text is a harmoniously balanced work of art in red and black ink.
 Not a single word is broken at the end of a line.
 In a final decorative colophon, mimicking traditional sacred manuscript inscriptions, Jou said he was inspired to create his Gospel text in a dream in which he returned in time to an age of faith.
 He concludes with thanks and praise to the "Creator of Everything."

 Jou used the medium of wood engraving to maximum effect both in his book illustrations and individual prints.
+He offers us eight variations on the portrait of Christ on a single sheet in what appears to be a study for his 1934 suite on the Life of Christ.
 In his sumptuous depiction of the Annunciation, he expands the conventional two-figure format to include a richly-arrayed heavenly orchestra, celebrating the Virgin Mary's assent to become mother of the Christ Child.
 Images of Pieta usually depict the Virgin, cradling the body of her son, just taken down from the Cross.
 In Jou's variation on this traditional theme, the Mother of Christ stands alone with Golgotha in the distant background.
 The agitated engraving marks in her garments, which extend into the landscape and end in serrated mountain peaks, are the real bearers of emotion in this Art Nouveau-styled print.